enakai00/CAIP-examples/batch_prediction/README.md

 }
 ```

 The [Notebook](batch_prediction_with_Keras.ipynb) explains the whole procedure to use this method for the batch prediction.
+Follow [Use JupyterLab Notebooks](README.md#use-jupyterlab-notebooks) to run the notebook.

 ## Use JupyterLab Notebooks